 - 7. How else can I recover damages if I am hit by an uninsured motorist?

-15/30/5 means that if the insured is at fault for an accident, the insurance company the insurance will pay up to:
+15/30/5 means that if the insured is at fault for an auto accident, the insurer will pay up to:

 - $30,000 for total bodily injury or death per accident (to all people in the other vehicle combined), and

-Automobile insurance is available in California in higher amounts than 15/30/5.
+Automobile insurance is available in California in higher amounts than the minimum insurance limits of 15/30/5.
 Many companies, for instance, offer up to $100,000 per person and $300,000 for total bodily injury per accident.

-To remedy this California law requires insurance companies to offer drivers coverage for accidents caused by uninsured drivers.
+To remedy this California law requires insurers to offer drivers coverage for accidents caused by uninsured drivers.
 This coverage is known as uninsured motorist coverage, or UMC.
+And it is comprised of uninsured motorist bodily injury (UMBI) and uninsured motorist property damage (UMPD).

 Under-insured motorist coverage treats the other driver as uninsured for damages in excess of the at-fault driver’s policy limits up to the policy limit of the driver with the underinsured motorist coverage.

-Private health insurance and programs such as Medicare and MediCal will pay medical bills after a car accident regardless of whose fault the accident was.
+Private health plans and programs such as Medicare and MediCal will pay medical costs after a car accident regardless of whose fault the accident was.

 But many people have policies with high deductibles and co-pays.
 And health insurance plans do not cover services such as chiropractic care and acupuncture.
 Nor will they pay to fix property damages to cars or cover lost work time or pain and suffering.